-- (i) Has the EOP resulted in a reduction in the length of time improvement permits or authorizations to construct are pending - The State lacks the information technology resources to track this information and thus has no "before" data with which to compare.
-Most LHDs indicate their turnaround times for normal permitting do not exceed 7 to 10 days. - The Session Law mandates that LHD review within 15 days of receipt or a NOI is deemed permitted.
-The State is only aware of a couple of instances where the LHD failed to review within the 15-day time frame.
-Most LHDs are reviewing the NOIs within five to 10 business days. - (ii) Has the EOP resulted in increased system failures or other adverse impacts - The State is aware of wastewater systems permitted under the EOP process that have failed, with repair NOIs submitted by a professional engineer to the LHD.
-Without additional information about the system failures, such as the reason for failure, it is difficult to determine if the EOP has resulted in increased system failures or other adverse impacts. - (iii) Has the EOP resulted in new or increased environmental or public health impacts - With so few systems placed into operation for three years or less, OSWPB staff are unable to reliably determine whether the EOP has resulted in new or increased environmental or public health impacts. - (iv) An amount of errors and omissions insurance or other liability sufficient for covering professional engineers, licensed soil scientists, licensed geologists, and contractors who employ the EOP - This information is not available to the OSWPB.
+(i) Has the EOP resulted in a reduction in the length of time improvement permits or authorizations to construct are pending

+- The State lacks the information technology resources to track this information and thus has no "before" data with which to compare.
+On average, the turnaround time for LHDs is two to three weeks. - The EOP does not seem to have reduced the LHDs turnaround time for permits, as the average turnaround time has increased in the past year.
+There are a limited number of engineers that work in the onsite wastewater field, and they can only accept a limited amount of additional work without hiring additional staff. - The Session Law mandates that LHD review within fifteen days of receipt or a NOI is deemed permitted.
+The State is only aware of a couple of instances where the LHD failed to review within the fifteen day time frame.
+Most LHDs are reviewing the NOIs within five to ten business days.

+(ii) Has the EOP resulted in increased system failures or other adverse impacts

+- The State is aware of wastewater systems permitted under the EOP process that have failed, with repair NOIs submitted by a PE to the LHD.
+Without additional information about the system failures, such as the reason for failure, it is difficult to determine if the EOP has resulted in increased system failures or other adverse impacts. - The LHDs and State are aware of NOIs being submitted that do not meet the laws and rules for onsite wastewater treatment systems.
+These systems could contribute to an increased number of EOP failures in the future.

+(iii) Has the EOP resulted in new or increased environmental or public health impacts

+• With so few systems placed into operation for four years or less, we are unable to reliably determine whether the EOP has resulted in new or increased environmental or public health impacts.

+(iv) An amount of errors and omissions insurance or other liability sufficient for covering professional engineers, licensed soil scientists, licensed geologists, and contractors who employ the EOP

+• This information is not available to the OSWPB.
 The role of the OSWPB as it relates to EOPs is to guide the LHDs in receiving NOIs and archiving EOP information as mandated.
-Assessing the adequacy of insurance coverage provided by certified or licensed professionals for any project is outside the scope of our jurisdiction. - (v) The fees charged by the local health departments to administer the EOP pursuant to subsection (n) of G.S.
-130A-336.1 - Of the LHDs which do charge fees, OSWP has documented a range in fees from \$75 to \$345. - In accordance with the Session Law, the LHDs can charge up to 30% of the cumulative total of the fees that the LHD has established to obtain a permit under normal procedures.
+Assessing the adequacy of insurance coverage provided by certified or licensed professionals for any particular project is outside the scope of our jurisdiction.

+(v) The fees charged by the local health departments to administer the EOP pursuant to subsection (n) of G.S.
+130A-336.1 total of the fees that the LHD has established to obtain a permit under normal procedures.
 The range in fees for an EOP reflect the range in fees charged by LHDs to obtain a permit.

+- Of the LHDs which do charge fees, OSWPB has documented a range in fees from \$75 to \$345. - In accordance with the Session Law, the LHDs can charge up to 30% of the cumulative